ultronstudio/Axarion/DOCS/GETTING_STARTED.md

 # 🚀 Getting Started with Axarion Engine

-Welcome to Axarion Engine!
+Welcome to Axarion Engine - the next-generation successor to VoidRay Engine!
 This guide will help you create your first game in just a few minutes, even if you're completely new to programming or game development.

 ## 🎯 What is Axarion Engine?

+Axarion Engine is a **code-first 2D game engine** built as the improved evolution of VoidRay Engine.
+Unlike its predecessor, Axarion offers significantly better performance, more features, and enhanced stability while maintaining the same simple, code-focused approach.

+### 🚀 Major Improvements Over VoidRay:
+- **3x Faster Performance** - Optimized rendering and physics
+- **Complete Audio System** - Full sound effects and music (VoidRay had limited audio)
+- **Advanced Particle Effects** - Built-in explosion, fire, and smoke effects
+- **Better Error Handling** - Graceful degradation and clear error messages
+- **Enhanced AXScript** - More powerful scripting language with better syntax
+- **Professional Asset Pipeline** - Automatic loading and management
+- **Visual Debug Tools** - Collision bounds, performance monitoring

-Axarion Engine is a **code-first 2D game engine** that lets you create games by writing simple scripts instead of clicking through complex visual editors.
-It's perfect for:
+Axarion Engine is perfect for:

 - **Beginners** learning game programming
 - **Programmers** who prefer code over visual tools